Amazastrophic/Sage-Towers/README.md

 One main speacial attack is that each Realm (Server) in Sage Towers will become its own ecosystem with its own variants on gameplay and blockchaon itergrations.
 We did not want the core metaverse to be weighd down from high barriers to entry like VR/AR.
 The goal is for **communities** to fill out the Realms rule set as they see fit.
 Initally we will probably have to work hand and hand with commnuiotes, but our end goal is to allow anyone to build Realms in Unity and host them online or even LAN.

 ### Currently we do not require what some might expect in the core Metaverse:
-These features would be per realm when implemnted-
+These features would be per realm when implemnted
 - **No crypto required**
 - **No VR required**
 - **No AR required**